Populist Party (United States): Debate by historians

 Lawrence Goodwyn (1976) and Charles Postel (2007) reject the notion that the Populists were traditionalistic and anti-modern.
 Rather, they argue, the Populists aggressively sought self-consciously progressive goals.
 Goodwyn criticizes Hofstadter's reliance on secondary sources to characterize the Populists, working instead with material generated by the Populists themselves.
 Goodwyn construes Populism as a cultural concept, a radical agrarian "insurgent movement" that championed democratic politics against the exploitative commercial capitalism of the elites.
 Goodwyn determines that the farmers' cooperatives gave rise to a Populist culture, and their efforts to free farmers from lien merchants revealed to them the political structure of the economy, which propelled them into politics.
 Goodwyn asserts that the Populist movement overcame astounding odds and brought many non-elites to "participate in significant democratic politics" for the first time.
 Goodwyn notes that the radically democratic promise of the Populists largely went unfulfilled.
 As such, Populism represents a "saga of democratic striving," albeit one fated to failure because it was arrayed against the forces of economic modernity.

 In contrast to Goodwyn, Postel instead emphasizes the strikingly modernizing impulses of the Populists.
 The Populists sought diffusion of scientific and technical knowledge, formed highly centralized organizations, launched large-scale incorporated businesses, and pressed for an array of state-centered reforms.
 Hundreds of thousands of women committed to Populism, seeking a more modern life, education, and employment in schools and offices.
 A large section of the labor movement looked to Populism for answers, forging a political coalition with farmers that gave impetus to the regulatory state.
 Progress, however, was also menacing and inhumane, Postel notes.
-White Populists embraced social-Darwinist notions of racial improvement, Chinese exclusion and separate-but-equal.
+White Populists embraced Social Darwinist notions of racial improvement, Chinese exclusion and separate-but-equal.
 Postel characterizes Populism as a broad social movement containing "diverse and contradictory elements," leaving an especially mixed legacy in American racial politics.

+In The True and Only Heaven: Progress and its Critics (1991), Christopher Lasch interpreted the Populists as radical democrats with moral conservative values such as respect for limits, locality, worksmanship, thrift and community, who believed that economic development should remain subordinate to human-scale institutions and democratic self-government.